ChatFAQ/ChatFAQ/sdk/README.md

 # Riddler SDK

-This SDK assist on 2 main tasks:
+This SDK assists you on 2 main tasks:

 - Creating FSM Definitions on a Riddler server